SarthakChelsea/SARS-COV2--CT-Scan-Image-Classification/READme.md

 2. **Transfer Learning with VGG16**: The VGG16 model pre-trained on ImageNet was used as the base model.
 The final classification layer was replaced with a new layer for categorical classification (COVID-19 vs. Non-COVID-19).

 3. **Model Training**: The modified VGG16 model was trained on the dataset using appropriate training parameters.
-Al parameters were untrained so that it could be trained on out training set
+Al parameters were untrained so that they could be trained on our training set

 4. **Model Evaluation**: The trained model was evaluated on a test set to measure its performance, resulting in an accuracy of 88%.